GSA-TTS/identity-handbook/_articles/appdev-i18n.md

   - [See documentation for "Managing translation files"](https://github.com/18f/identity-idp#managing-translation-files)
 - Running `i18n-tasks add-missing` will generate placeholder values for all missing keys.
   - [See documentation for "`i18n-tasks add-missing`"](https://github.com/glebm/i18n-tasks#add-missing-keys)

-### How to translate strings?

-As mentioned earlier in this guide, the same YAML structure should exist for all supported locales, including the translated text values.
-Even if you are not a native speaker of the language, you should plan to include a translated value.

-This can be done by…

-1. Reaching out to colleagues within TTS who are native speakers of the language
-2. Or, making a best effort at a translation using a service like [Google Translate](https://translate.google.com/)
-3. Or, using the available professional translation services with whom Login.gov contracts.
-Contact Amber Van Amburg on Slack for more information.